sagemath/trac_to_gh/Issue 3842.md

 # Issue 3842: notebook -- major bug in how javascript <script> tags are interpreted by the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3842

 Original creator: was